DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Seeing Rinne so quickly agreeing was almost anti-climatic.

-This reply of her brought a brief moment of relief to him.
+This reply of her brought only a brief moment of relief to him.

 "Then I'm going to give Kai training."